mrlegowatch/GarageStorageSwift/Documentation/MigratingToSwift.md

  * The `retrieveAllObjects` is passed in `LegacyObjCItem.self`, but because Garage Storage is actually using the Objective-C class name `WFItem` under the hood, the existing stored data will be retrieved into instances of the `LegacyObjCItem` type.
  * The init method supplied in the new Item type is used to create new instances of the Item type.

-### Migrating SyncableObject may require skipping its syncStatus property
+### Migrating SyncableObject in-place may require skipping its syncStatus property

-If you are migrating a type that was previously conforming to the `SyncableObject` protocol, chances are good that its `syncStatus` property was not being included in `ObjectMapping`'s `mappings`.
-If that's the case, the migrated Swift type must also skip this property (if you are converting in-place), by adding CodingKeys that only include the former `ObjectMapping`'s `mappings`, at least during the time of migration.
+If you are migrating a type in-place that was previously conforming to the `SyncableObject` protocol, chances are good that its `syncStatus` property was not being included in `ObjectMapping`'s `mappings`.
+If that's the case, the migrated Swift type must skip this property, by adding CodingKeys that only include the former `ObjectMapping`'s `mappings`, at least during the time of migration.

 ### Keep migration code in place only for a specified period of time